 What to Expect

-Unitarian Universalist worship styles vary by congregation, and even within congregations.
+Many people don’t know what to expect from UU services.
+Indeed, Unitarian Universalist worship styles vary by congregation and even within congregations.
 Some congregations’ worship is contemporary and high tech.
 Some congregations’ worship is traditional and formal.
-Some features exuberant music, some includes long periods of silent reflection.
-Our congregation’s worship is uplifting and inspiring.
+Some feature exuberant music while some include long periods of silent reflection.
+Our congregation’s worship strives to be uplifting and inspiring.

 - Words of welcome